 Below are some resources compiled to help ease the recovery process:

-Broulee Psychology is able to provide an additional 10 medicare rebated sessions per calendar under the recently introduced Bushfire Recovery Initiative.
+Broulee Psychology is able to provide an additional 10 medicare rebated sessions per calendar under the Mental Health Care Plan with a referral from your GP.
 For more information, please see our fees and rebates page.

 Below are some helpful fact sheets with more information: